YunTuring/Introduction-to-Algorithms-Insertion-sort/2018BaiduCampus_MachineLearning/readme.md

 import java.util.Scanner;
 /** this code is written by ChinaHQ,
  * if you have better idea, please contact with me by emailing zheng_gao_xing@163.com;
+ * It's my pleasure to have more communication with anyone who is also interested in algorithms.
  * */
 public class double_prime {
 	public static void main(String[] args){